Cubs vs. Pirates Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will hand the ball to Jameson Taillon (1-4) for his 11th start of the season.
+- Drew Smyly (5-4) will take to the mound for the Cubs and make his 14th start of the season.

-- In 10 starts this season, Taillon has not yet earned a quality start.
+- In 13 starts this season, he's earned a quality start in five of them.

-- Taillon will look to finish five or more innings for the third start in a row.
+- Smyly will look to finish five or more innings for the third start in a row.

-- He has finished one appearance without allowing an earned run in 10 chances this season.
+- He has one appearance this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent